Alice Norin

-Alice Norin (born 21 June 1987) is a Norwegian-born Indonesian model, presenter and actress.
+Alice Norin (born 21 June 1987) is a Norwegian-born Indonesian model, and actress.

 Biography

-Alice started her career in the modeling world when she was 13 years old.
+Alice Norin started her career in the modeling world when she was 13 years old.
 Apart from modeling, she is also exploring the world of roles by starring in several soap operas.
-The soap opera that has starred Alice, namely, Wulan.
+The soap opera that has starred Alice Norin, namely, Wulan.
 Not only the small screen, the eldest of 3 brothers also penetrates the big screen.
-Alice premiered horror genre film with the title Psychopath (2005).
-In this first film, Alice got the main role as Mita.
-In this film, Alice plays with Sigit Hardadi and Ferry Ixel, directed by Rudi Aryanto, and produced by Andi Ekim.
+Alice Norin premiered horror genre film with the title Psychopath (2005).
+In this first film, Alice Norin got the main role as Mita.
+In this film, Alice Norin plays with Sigit Hardadi and Ferry Ixel, directed by Rudi Aryanto, and produced by Andi Ekim.

-After exploring the world of models and soap operas, Alice tries to become a director.
-Alice is working on a video clip entitled Rusty Guitar which is on her husband DJ Riri album Out Malam Repackage.
+After exploring the world of models and soap operas, Alice Norin tries to become a director.
+Alice Norin is working on a video clip entitled Rusty Guitar which is on her husband DJ Riri album Out Malam Repackage.
 For a long time, she had dreamed of becoming a director.

 Personal life

-Alice married DJ Riri on January 19, 2007.
+Alice Norin married DJ Riri on January 19, 2007.
 Even though at that time she was not even 20 years old.
 The marriage ceremony for this celebrity couple was held at Alice's house in Bilangan Cipete on Friday, January 19, 2007, morning with a set of prayer tools as a dowry.
 Meanwhile, the reception with a blend of two cultures, Norwegian and Sundanese, was held at Pondok Indah Mosque.
 Recently (April 2009), Alice Norin admitted to having an affair with a man named Agus Laksmono Sudwikatmono.